 As such, it’s devastating whenever a brand goes under.
 There is panic for employees to find new jobs, and panic for customers to work out store credits.
 It’s not until they close the shutters for the final time that we fully understand how vital they were to our high street shopping experience.

-We analysed the search volume and social media engagement with our favourite brands to find out which brands we really do miss the most, so get ready for a little bit of nostalgia as we analyse the past of our high streets.
+We analysed the search volume and social media engagement* with our favourite brands to find out which brands we really do miss the most in 2023, so get ready for a little bit of nostalgia as we analyse the past of our high streets.

 As the shutters closed on the chain’s final 199 shopfronts in market towns across the UK in 2009, a significant piece of high street history faded away.
 Woolworths was the place to get the majority of things you needed – where else would the UK turn to in desperate times?
 If you needed a bag of pick ‘n’ mix, a wardrobe of children’s clothes and a new CD… Woolworths was the place to go!